How do I choose the right colors for my wedding?

 Go with the Seasons

-Just like how people change what they wear to when seasons change, your wedding theme can also depend on the time of the year.
+Just like how people change what they wear to the changing seasons, your wedding theme can also depend on the time of the year.
 In fact, it can be pretty specific with how it influences your hues.
 For example, coral pink is better for the summer while a blush pink is more fitting for the rainy season.
-While they’re both pink, they are still very different hues.
-Colors will heavily influence the overall mood and vibe of your wedding.
+While they’re both pink, they are still very different from one another in terms of emotion.
+Psychologically, colors and the season will heavily influence the overall mood and vibe of your wedding (we will discuss this psychological effect of colors shortly).
+Thus, you want these two factors working together.

 This doesn’t mean that you can’t choose your favorite colors.
-It only means that you have to be on the lookout for different hues and textures.
+It only means that you have to be on the lookout for different hues and textures of that same color.

-Colors have emotions and they could set the right or wrong mood for your wedding.
+With such psychological effects of colors, these can set the right or wrong mood for your wedding; especially when in combination.
 Black, gold, red, or emerald can add a dramatic flair to the celebration, while light colors can bring out more joy.
 Think about the emotions you want you and your guests to feel and remember when you think back to your wedding day.
+Once you know, study what colors you need to add to your color scheme to convey this feeling.

 Looking around your home can draw inspiration as well.
-Of course, you choose the designs and colors of your home décor because you can live with seeing those every day.
-Basing your wedding colors around the way your home is designed will give the celebration a personal touch that will be familiar and pleasing to your eyes.
-Plus you can take home those expensive décor that you will buy just for wedding and it will fit your space perfectly.
+Of course, you choose the designs and colors of your home décor based on your preferences.
+Thus, the colors in your home are something that you know you can live with seeing those every day.
+Why not use the same palette for the wedding?
+Doing this will give the celebration a personal touch that will be familiar – maybe too familiar for some – yet surely pleasing to your eyes.
+Plus, you can take home those expensive pieces of décor that you will buy just for wedding and these will fit right in.

 Look at the Color Wheel